 I stayed in a Saint Fiacre King room and, if you decide on this property, you must do the Hotel des Grands Boulevards Parisian breakfast in bed at least one morning!
 I did not notice any unique security measures but did not have any safety concerns during my trip.
 As a woman traveling alone in Paris, safety is natural to think about.
 Pack and use a portable door stopper for extra peace of mind, no matter where you go.
 And read up on my women's solo travel tips, while you're here!

 I did not do a ton of research about which restaurants to eat at in Paris and found most of these places on the fly so this is by no means a comprehensive list.
 Below are a few good restaurants for solo diners in Paris.

 Cafe Beaujolais serves touristy fare from American to Italian and even Asian-inspired menu items.
-They're located very close to the Eiffel Tower and I found the food to be pretty unforgettable.
+They're located very close to the Eiffel Tower and I found the food to be pretty forgettable, though the service was great.
 My favorite thing was the hot chocolate.
 Go if you're traveling with picky eaters or craving American food.

 Camille serves classic French fare and the menus are completely in French.
 Most servers can help you in English, though, if needed.
 I enjoyed the French dinner or "Marché du jour" which is a choice of three items for each of three courses.
 Order the benedictine and tonic to drink!